Search bar

 Whilst little jewellery has survived from the Archaic era, we do know that one of the major influences were the Phoenicians, who in turn took their inspiration from the Mycenaeans.

 There were many gold mines in Thrace and Macedonia from the Bronze Age onwards.
-The mines on Thasos were opened in circa 8th century BC by the Phoenicians, and were exhausted after the 5th century BC.
-The most important mines were on the island of saphnos, which were later flooded.
+The mines on Thasos were opened circa 8th century BC by the Phoenicians, and were exhausted after the 5th century BC.
+The most important mines were on the island of Saphnos, which were later flooded.

 There was an increase in wealth seen in Greek islands, with most high quality jewellery being produced in the colonies, and moving away from Athens.
 This could have been due to a shortage of gold on the mainland.